Posterior Meta-Replay for Continual Learning: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Swiss National Science Foundation (B.F.G.
 CRSII5-173721 and 315230\_189251), ETH project funding (B.F.G.
 ETH-20 19-01) and funding from the Swiss Data Science Center (B.F.G, C17-18, J. v.
 O. P18-03).
+J.S.~was supported by an Ambizione grant (PZ00P3\_186027) from the Swiss National Science Foundation.
 We are grateful for discussions with Harald Dermutz, Simone Carlo Surace and Jean-Pascal Pfister.
 We also would like to thank Sebastian Farquhar for discussions on Radial posteriors and for proofreading our implementation of this method.

 {S\arabic{figure}} {S\arabic{table}}